albill/albill.github.com/_posts/2004-10-10-longer-than-disneyland.markdown

 ---
+author: admin
+date: '2004-10-10 10:17:10'
 layout: post
+slug: longer-than-disneyland
+status: publish
 title: Longer than Disneyland
-published: true
-meta: {}

-tags:
+wordpress_id: '257'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 It is Sunday here in Florence.
 Needless to say, since it is a Catholic country, quite a few things are shut down, though not as many as you'd expect.
 It kind of reminds me of how things were when I was a kid in Seattle and the mall wasn't open on Sundays until I was a teenager.